jdberry/tag/README.md

 If you just want to see tags, but not filenames, turn off display of files:

 	tag --no-name *

+You may use the --enter or --descend options to list the contents of, or recursively descend through, any directories provided:

 ### Find all files on the filesystem with specified tags